snap-one/docs-driverworks/README.md

 #### Icon Templates

 The DriverWorks SDK provides templates and instructions on how to create icons that will blend in with the default icons inside Control4 interfaces.
 Conforming to these guidelines insures that custom icons feel like part of the system.
+For more information, please see the README file in the icon_templates folder at the top of the page.

 #### Media Service Proxy

 Control4’s Media Service Proxy (MSP) provides a layer of commands, notifications, events and other data handling elements that will support the development of drivers for media-based services and devices.
-This iteration of a media-focused proxy represents a new direction in driver development as it uses Control4’s .c4z driver architecture and offers the ability to support XML-based user interfaces.

-From an end user perspective, drivers written against the Media Service Proxy will be able to provide a user interface that can browse cloud based media services consistently across numerous navigator devices.
-The proxy is designed to be platform independent with regard to devices displaying its user interface while maintaining the ability to easily integrate with new clouds or devices introduced to the Control4 system.
+For more information, please see the README file in the media_service_proxyfolder at the top of the page.

 #### QR Branding